 Orange vegetables are an excellent source of beta-carotene, lutein, and vitamin C. These nutrients may lower your odds of developing an enlarged prostate, according to a large study.
 Good choices include red bell peppers, carrots, pumpkins, and sweet potatoes.

 Spinach, collard greens, and kale can help the eyes as well as the prostate.
 These leafy green vegetables have plenty of lutein and zeaxanthin.
 Both nutrients protect against cataracts and age-related macular degeneration, an eye disease that impairs vision.

 Eggs provide lutein, protein, and iron, but you have to eat the whole egg.
-One yolk, with 185 mg of cholesterol, fits into the 300 mg daily limit for healthy people.
+One yolk, with 185 mg of cholesterol, fits into the daily limit for healthy people.
 You might also cut back on high-cholesterol sweets to make room for whole eggs in your diet.
 If you have high cholesterol, ask your doctor if you should limit how many eggs you eat per week.

 Fiber may not sound manly, but it can be a performance enhancer.
 Executive or athlete, you can't focus on your goals if your gut is acting up.
 Fiber keeps you full longer and helps your digestive system run smoothly.
 This doesn't mean you have to give up your favorite cereal -- just try mixing in some shredded wheat.
 "Don't deprive yourself," Bonci advises, "but add something good."

 Brown rice is another great source of fiber, and it's easy to dress up with tasty, colorful food.
 Try adding lean meat, baby spinach, and pineapple.
 If you don't like the texture, mix some white rice with the brown.
 Brown rice and other whole grains can help you stay at a healthy weight and lower your risk of heart disease and type 2 diabetes.